 At KC Dawgz we educate owners to think differently about their dog and to understand the relationship dynamic involved in dog training.
-We support the notion that dog training isn’t just an activity, it is a way of life.
-We seek to remove stress and frustration that sometimes accompanies dog ownership by actively taking charge of the training so that your dog will learn how to live harmoniously with you and your family.
+We support the belief that dog training isn’t just an activity, it’s a way of life.
+We seek to remove stress and frustration that sometimes accompany dog ownership by actively taking charge of the training so that your dog will learn how to live harmoniously with you and your family.
 Our method of training is balanced.
-We will teach you positive reinforcement, how best to reward and encourage good behaviors, but also, how to interrupt and curb unwanted behaviors.
+We will teach you positive reinforcement and how best to reward and encourage good behaviors.
+We also teach how to interrupt and curb unwanted behaviors.

 We have developed a system that supports clear and effective communication between Dogs and their beloved families.
 Not only will you learn how to “Simply and Effectively” get your dog to listen to you, our training solutions are disguised as brain games that empower your dog resulting in optimal engagement.
 KC Dawgz’s methods rely on mutual understanding, motivation, and consistency to give your dog the choice while setting your dog up to make the right decision.

 We use positive reinforcement, but also teach people how to simply and effectively stop unwanted behaviors using our innovative 4-step system.
-Our methods are (1) fear-free, (2) scientifically-proven to work, and (3) easy to learn and use (4) effective.
-Techniques make sense and are easily repeatable by the ordinary owner.
+Our methods are (1) fear-free, (2) scientifically-proven to work, (3) easy to learn and use, and (4) effective.
+Our techniques make sense and are easily repeatable by the ordinary owner.

-No, however, we can teach you how to better communicate with your dog, and quickly and effectively help you teach your dog the rules of your home.
+No, however, we can teach you how to better communicate with your dog.
+We also quickly and effectively help you teach your dog the rules of your home.
 Ultimately, it is up to you to track progress and practice your commutation and solutions.
-We can promise you this—if you stick to our training regimen and make sure that everyone in your household is consistent—you will see the changes that you want to see in your dog’s behavior.
+We can promise you this—if you stick to our training regimen and make sure that everyone in your household is consistent—you will see the changes that you want to see in your dog’s behavior!